dolanq/dolanq.github.io/essays/E1:UI_Basics_technical_blog.md

 --The next morning--

 I prepared myself for the worst praying that the new software would do what OBS could not.
 Luckly I was afraid of nothing the software worked fine and I uploaded it to Youtube.
 Finally, I fininshed the first one, two more to go.
 It took me around an hour to get the WOD completed in under 25 minutes, I took 3 tries in a row.
+What I learned from this wod was that practice makes perfect.
+I had to look up the answers so many times that eventually I remembered what to type without searching on the net.